 The Office of Annual Giving holds access to limited historical records of registered student organization membership, and may be able to provide a registered student organization with mailing data of the organization's alumni.
-To obtain the mailing data (usually provided as a set of labels), a group may submit a request to the Student Organizations office to determine if there is a list of its organization's alumni.
-If such a list exists, the registered student organization must complete the Fundraiser/Solicitation Form in Anchor Link for review by the Student Organizations office and the Office of Annual Giving.
+To obtain the mailing data (usually provided as a set of labels), a group may submit a request to the Office of Student Organizations to determine if there is a list of its organization's alumni.
+If such a list exists, the registered student organization must complete the Fundraiser/Solicitation Form in Anchor Link for review by the Office of Student Organizations and the Office of Annual Giving.
 If approved, the mailing data will be provided.
-The Office of Annual Giving requires two week's notice to process requests, so student organizations should submit requests to the Student Organizations office at least four weeks in advance.
+The Office of Annual Giving requires two week's notice to process requests, so student organizations should submit requests to the Office of Student Organizations at least four weeks in advance.

-Provided mail and email lists are made available by the Office of Annual Giving for one-time use, only.
+Provided mail and email lists are made available by the Office of Annual Giving for onetime use, only.
 Once the fundraising project is complete, or a list has been held for more than thirty days, the list is out of date and must be discarded.
 If after thirty days the project has not been completed, a new list must be requested.
 By statute, the University is required to update alumni, parent, and friend communications preferences (such as mail or email subscription drops), continually.
 Using an out-of-date list subjects the University to the risk of potential violation of statutes such as the CAN-SPAM Act.

 Registered student organizations may obtain authorization to solicit funds from the parents of its membership by submitting the Fundraiser/Solicitation Form in Anchor Link.
 The proposal must include a statement of the purpose of the appeal, a sample of the solicitation mailing, and the proposed date of the appeal.
-The Student Organizations office will forward the proposal to the Office of Annual Giving for review.
+The Office of Student Organizations will forward the proposal to the Office of Annual Giving for review.